sweattep/modern_quotes/README.md

 >Radiation has long been associated with the development of primary cancers and, when used as treatment, imparts a risk for the development of a second cancer.

+>An ETF with the same strategy as a similar ETN would be exposed to the same strategy risks, but not the same structural risks.
+How complicated is it?

 >Leukemia as a secondary cancer can occur following treatment with chemotherapy.

 >the multiverse idea allows one to combine both the creation mythology of Christianity with the Nirvana of Buddhism into a single theory that is compatible with known physical laws.